What To Do in Gatlinburg & Pigeon Forge in September

 Harvest Events

-Gatlinburg gets in the spirit and opens its season of the Smoky Mountain Harvest Festival on September 16 and lasting into late November, bringing the famous Scarecrow People back to the streets of town for unforgettable selfies and smiles all round.
-The whole town decorates with pumpkins, hay bales and scarecrows as the ending of summer begins to offer a breather, and every establishment offers a surprise.
-The scarecrows and treats appear everywhere at this time of year, including Pigeon Forge and Sevierville.
+Gatlinburg gets in the spirit and opens its season of the Smoky Mountain Harvest Festival in mid-September and lasting into late November, bringing the famous Scarecrow People back to the streets of town for unforgettable selfies.
+The whole town decorates with pumpkins, hay bales and scarecrows, which appear everywhere at this time of year, including Pigeon Forge – which starts its Festival on September 1, and Sevierville, which has its own special 10 days of Harvest Festival on September 20-30.

 The high quality handmade products created by the nation’s largest community of independent artisans means there’s always something of value to shop for in the area, and a craft fair is one of the places to do this.
-Check out the Rotary Club Craft Fair at Patriot Park in Pigeon Forge on September 29-30 for a view of unique items you may never find anywhere else.
+Check out the Rotary Club Craft Fair at Patriot Park in Pigeon Forge on September 27 and running through October 26, for a view of unique items you may never find anywhere else.

 Back to Top